status-im/status-mobile/doc/codebase-structure-and-guidelines.md

 A server will be started at http://localhost:4567.
 It might show "not connected" at first.
 Don't worry and just start using the app.
 The events and state will populate.

 ## Merging approved PRs

 We don't Github's UI to merge.
 Instead `./scripts/merge-pr.sh` is used to sign and merge PR to `develop`.
 You first need to enable [GPG signing on you commits](https://github.com/status-im/status-mobile/blob/develop/STARTING_GUIDE.md#configure-gpg-keys-for-signing-commits).

-Once your commits are verfied and PR approved, you can run the script like so:
+Once your commits are verified and PR approved, you can run the script like so:

 ```bash
 $ git checkout develop